sands31/WCS_JavaKata/README.md

 Create a method which converts roman numeral to arabic.

-If the argument is *null*, empty or contains non roman numeral, throw an `IllegalArgumentException` with the message "Illegal roman numeral".
+If the argument is *null*, empty or contains non roman numeral, throw an `IllegalArgumentException`.

 E.g :